 Social Entrepreneurship

-Is an activity or starting a business to solve a social problem – A. Casanova on our first day of class
+- Is an activity or starting a business to solve a social problem

-Is a form of leadership that maximizes the social return on public service efforts while fundamentally and permanently changing the way problems are addressed on a global scale.
-Social Entrepreneurs employ a wide variety of creative approaches and practices from diverse academic backgrounds, artistic disciplines, and professional sectors in order to develop and implement pattern-breaking solutions for previously intractable social problems in ways that are sustainable and scalable to a larger population. – Reynolds Program in SE, NYU
+- Is a form of leadership that maximizes the social return on public service efforts while fundamentally and permanently changing the way problems are addressed on a global scale.
+Social Entrepreneurs employ a wide variety of creative approaches and practices from diverse academic backgrounds, artistic disciplines, and professional sectors in order to develop and implement pattern-breaking solutions for previously intractable social problems in ways that are sustainable and scalable to a larger population.

 Before I even knew what a SE was, I spent the summers of my high school years with passionate idealists.
 For three years I have been attending Peace and Conflict Resolution Workshops for Youth in Asia during the summer for about a month.
 The prevalent quote was Mahatma Gandhi’s: ‘Be the change you want to see in the world’.
 These workshops took place in Dharamsala (India), Mindoro (Philippines) and Godavari (Nepal).
 Imagine small, personal groups of about 35 diverse individuals from the host countries and an international selection of youth.
 Participants included, but were not limited to, leaders in their communities in rural Mindanao (Philippines), an artist, a chairman of a young NGO in Nepal, high school teachers, a self-deemed Tibetan activist and European students.
 During discussions we found creative ways to share information and sat in circles on plastic chairs, on the mats of a classroom floor or amongst huge rocks by a refreshing river.
 We were classmates and roommates.
 We shared dreams, big dreams.
 We had conversations that resonate with me until this day.
 I only realise now that I spent these summers with people all driven by the same spirit of a social entrepreneur.
 A name I prefer that fits both my workshop friends and current classmates is a name our professor addresses us by and that is: Changemaker.